Special Programs & Centers

-Located in the historic Santa Fe Freight Building, The University of Texas at Arlington Fort Worth Center provides Fort Worth and Tarrant County residents with affordable, state-of –art higher education opportunities in a convenient, modern educational facility located in the heart of Fort Worth.
-The Fort Worth Center is committed to:
+Located in the historic Santa Fe Freight Building, University of Texas at Arlington Fort Worth provides Fort Worth and Tarrant County residents with affordable, state-of –art higher education opportunities in a convenient, modern educational facility located in the heart of Fort Worth.
+UTA Fort Worth is committed to:

 - Meeting the life-long continuing needs of working professionals.

 - Providing both for credit and continuing education opportunities.

 - The flexibility and vision to capitalize on global opportunities that address economic development needs.

 UTA Fort Worth offers programs specifically designed for demanding schedules by offering intersession and accelerated courses and innovative content delivery formats.
 Many UTA Fort Worth students maintain a full-time jobs or manage homes and families while pursuing their education.

 Degree programs offered at UTA Fort Worth include:

 - Social Work (Undergraduate and Graduate)

 - Rn-BSN (Undergraduate)

 - Cohort MBA